AmirNoori68/kan-review/README.md

 ## Quick Nav
 1. Citation
-2. A history of Kolmogorov Superposition Theorem
+2. History of Kolmogorov Superposition Theorem
 3. Review and Survey Papers on KANs
 4. Representative Repositories
 5. Bridging KANs and MLPs